-A Voyage in The Indian Ocean and to Bengal Undertaken in the Year 1790.
+A Voyage in The Indian Ocean and to Bengal undertaken in the Year 1790.
 Containing an account of the Sechelles Islands and Trincomale; the character and arts of the people in India; with some remarkable religious rites of the inhabitants of Bengal, to which is added a voyage in the Red Sea, including a description of Mocha, and of the trade of the Arabs of Yemen with some particulars of their manners, customs, & c.

 De Grandpré, [Comte Louis-Marie-Joseph].